 Effective January 1, 2007, the Company entered into an Employment Agreement with our Chief Executive Officer, Najeeb Ghauri (the "CEO Agreement").
 The CEO Agreement was amended effective January 1, 2008, January 1, 2010, July 25, 2013 and again on June 30, 2014.
 Changes made in the June 30, 2014 amendment are effective July 1, 2014.
 Pursuant to the CEO Agreement, as amended, between Mr. Ghauri and the Company (the "CEO Agreement"), the Company agreed to employ Mr. Ghauri as its Chief Executive Officer for a five-year term.
 The term of employment automatically renews for 12 additional months unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
-For the fiscal year 2021, Mr. Ghauri is entitled to an annualized compensation of \$900,000 consisting of salary, allowances, perquisites and benefits, and is eligible for annual bonuses based on the bonus structure adopted by the Compensation Committee as described in Item 11 under Executive Compensation beginning on page 39.
-As previously discussed, the \$900,000 was temporarily reduced to \$851,000 in response to the COVID-19 pandemic.
-Effective July 1, 2021, Mr. Ghauri's salary, including allowances, was increased to \$900,000.
+For the fiscal year 2022, Mr. Ghauri is entitled to an annualized compensation of \$900,000 consisting of salary, allowances, perquisites and benefits, and is eligible for annual bonuses based on the bonus structure adopted by the Compensation Committee as described in Item 11 under Executive Compensation page 39.
+For fiscal year 2023, Mr. Ghauri's annualized compensation consisting of salary, allowance, perquisites and benefits will be \$900,000.
 Mr. Ghauri is entitled to six weeks of paid vacation per calendar year.